shawn-thorn/shawnthorn.com/content/home/fees.md

  css_class = ""
 +++

-Shawn's fees range between \$85 to \$110 per hour, depending on your location and/or therapy demands.
+Shawn's fees range between $85 - 110 per hour, depending on your location and/or therapy demands.